Create A Simple Python Web Application That Interacts With Your Kubernetes Cluster

 Why Python?

-One of the neat features of Kubernetes is to allow programmatic access to the Kubernetes API.
-Kubernetes provides a client library based on Python which we will be using in this article.
+One of the neat features of Kubernetes is that it allows programmatic access to the Kubernetes API.
+It provides a client library based on Python which we will use in this article.

 How to set up and run a Python Django application to access your Kubernetes cluster

-We will take you through a step-by-step guide on how to set up and run a Python web application to interact with your Kubernetes cluster.
-We will use the Django web framework.
-Django is a Python-based web framework that allows you to quickly develop a web page with minimal commands, plugins and few lines of code.
-It also has an amazing community, hence Django is regularly updated and improved.
+We will take you through a step-by-step guide on how to set up and run a Python web application that interacts with your Kubernetes cluster.
+We will use the Django web framework, a Python-based web framework that allows you to quickly develop a web page with minimal commands, plugins, and a few lines of code.

 Prerequisites

 To follow along with the examples in this post, you’ll need to have a code editor installed.
 In addition, you’ll need access to a running Kubernetes cluster.
 If you don’t have access to one, you can use a tool such as minikube to set up a Kubernetes cluster.
-Also, you’ll need to have kubectl installed on your local machine to interact with the Kubernetes cluster.
+You’ll also need to install kubectl on your local machine to interact with the Kubernetes cluster.

 Now, let’s dive in!